mattespineli/slate/source/includes/_KYCmerchant.md

 		</tr>
 		<tr>
 			<td>merchantAid<br><font color=#446CB3>string</font><br><font color=#BDC3C7><i>optional</i></font></td>
-			<td>If this individual is linked to a merchant (business) as one of the owners of the business, this parameter should match the exact application ID of the merchant</td>
+			<td>If this individual is linked to a merchant (business) as one of the owners of the business, this parameter should match the exact application ID of the merchant.<br><br>This field can also be used to link a corporate owner to a merchant.</td>
 		</tr>
 		<tr>
 			<td>personalguarantee<br><font color=#446CB3>boolean</font><br><font color=#BDC3C7><i>optional</i></font></td>